ImperialCollegeLondon/MitoNetworksGenetics/README.md

 $ git clone --recursive https://github.com/ImperialCollegeLondon/MitoNetworksGenetics.git
 ```

 to make sure you get the mitonetworks repository too.
-Then perform the following commands
+Much of the python code depends on the mitonetworks package which contains a set of helper functions and classes.
+To install this package, perform the following commands

 ```
 $ cd mitonetworks